-Traveling moms are a fact of life in many families today.
+Traveling moms and dads are a fact of life in many families today.
 What effect does traveling parents have on children?
 I decided to write this post today after receiving an e-mail from a working mother asking me this exact question.
-After a lot of research, I found that it doesn’t have quite the impact that many of us assumed, as long as we take care of a few important things…
+After a lot of research, I found that it doesn’t have quite the impact that many of us assumed, as long as we take care of a few important things and wanted to share the good news.

 It’s not all bad when mom’s away.
 Being away from their children for a certain period of time is an inevitable necessity for many working parents today.
 Some need to travel for work, some need to travel to see family, or some just need to travel for their own well-being.